nrwl/nx/docs/shared/reference/nx-json.md

 > A task is an invocation of a target.

 Tasks runners are invoked when you run `nx test`, `nx build`, `nx run-many`, `nx affected`, and so on.
 The tasks runner named "default" is used by default.
-Specify a different one like this `nx run-many --target=build --all --runner=another`.
+Specify a different one like this `nx run-many -t build --all --runner=another`.

 Tasks runners can accept different options.
 The following are the options supported by `"nx/tasks-runners/default"` and `"@nrwl/nx-cloud"`.